gregmolnar/atom-close-tabs/README.md

+# THIS IS SUPPORTED IN THE CORE OF ATOM NOW
 # close-tabs package

 This package adds a context menu to the tabs where you can close the selected one or the other tabs.